 Best Areas to Stay in Buenos Aires

-The city centre of Buenos Aires is exactly what you’d expect: busy, lively, and central to absolutely everything Buenos Aires has to offer.
-You’ll find yourself within walking distance of major attractions and in the perfect spot to explore the rest of the city via excellent public transportation links.
-The only thing I will say is that I didn’t think this was the pretties part of Buenos Aires; if you’re looking for picturesque streets then you definitely want to look elsewhere!
-Avenida Florida is the main road here, bustling with street vendors, shops, and restaurants.
+The city center of Buenos Aires is exactly what you’d expect: busy, lively, and central to absolutely everything Buenos Aires has to offer.
+You’ll find yourself within walking distance of major attractions and in the perfect place to explore the rest of the city via excellent public transportation links.
+The only thing I will say is that I didn’t think this was the prettiest part of Buenos Aires; if you’re looking for picturesque streets then you definitely want to look elsewhere!
+Avenida de Mayo is one of the main roads here, bustling with street vendors, shops, and restaurants.

 ➡️ Browse Centro on Booking.com